Water stories from around the world

 Millions of people around the world don't have access to water for drinking, washing and farming.

-This World Water Day, we share water stories from across the Caritas Church network and show the difference that access to water has made to the lives of our sisters and brothers.
+Here are just a few water stories from across the Caritas Church network that show the difference that access to water has made to the lives of our sisters and brothers.

 Beauty tells us of the joy she felt when a water pump was installed in her community.

 With your support, and matched funding from the UK government, our incredible network of local experts and outreach workers have helped to bring water to to thousands of families in Zimbabwe, and across the globe.

 Climate change is affecting access to water in many areas of Uganda, leading to water rationing in some places.

 Where installing a water pump can be part of the solution, local outreach workers meet with whole communities to understand their needs and train nominated women and men to help maintain and repair the pump if it breaks down.

 The state of Piauí in north east Brazil is one of the poorest regions in the country.
 Your donations have helped to install solar panels in six communities, supporting 186 families.

 These farming families are now returning to their disused land because they can now afford to water their crops and produce more nutritious food to eat.

 Climate change is melting glaciers and making rainfall less predictable in Peru as well.